Wakefield Ancestry Project

 Laura (Wakefield) Bell

-It could be said that Laura Wakefield (our great aunt) was the spark for our 'Family Search' journey.
-This is what her daughter, Heather (Bell) Young, wrote on the Year 2000, Calendar of the Wakefield's, shortly after her visit to the UK.
+It could be said that the original spark for our project was ignited by our great aunt, Laura Wakefield.
+This is best captured by her daughter, Heather (Bell) Young, who shared the story in the Year 2000, Calendar of the Wakefield's, after her own visit to the UK.

 "Laura Wakefield was born in 1904 in Bethnal Green, the youngest and last child.
 When her mother died she was eight years old and was, with her sister Jane, in the Gray's Cottage Homes.
 In 1920 she emigrated to Canada and in 1928 married David Bell and had three daughters, Helen, Margaret & Heather.